-The Division of Strategic Communications will test the UA Alerts system monthly by sending a test message to the entire campus community.
+The Office of Strategic Communications and the UA Gadsden Center Director's office will test UA Alerts system annually by sending a test message to the entire campus community.
 The test will be documented and include the date, time, and notification results.
-In conjunction with this test, Strategic Communications will publicize the web addresses of the Annual Campus Security and Fire Safety Report and the Office of Emergency Management.
-Both websites contain the University's emergency response, notification, and evacuation procedures.
-Strategic Communications will also annually test the Campus PA system.
+In conjunction with this test, the Office of Strategic Communications / UA Gadsden Center Director's office will publicize the web address of the UA Gadsden Center Annual Campus Security Report, which contains the University's emergency response and evacuation procedures.